 - We will also conduct interviews with families regarding workforce and career development needs, along with a scan of current services received and barriers they are experiencing with income mobility.

-- Finally, we will use Quality Rating System criteria vetted by participating preschools to survey where centers serving low-income children are landing related to capacity and quality.
+- Finally, we will vet Quality Rating System criteria with participating preschools to identify where centers serving low-income children are landing related to capacity and quality.

 A related goal will be to create a pipeline approach for data and communication between Pre K and K, enabling us to track patterns in student growth earlier.
 This approach will extend to enrichment activities included in preschool curriculum to ensure consistency with grade school.
 Currently, no such systems exist.